GET ORDAINED

 The simplest choice is to place the table behind the officiant.
 The officiant will step behind the table when it’s time for the unity ceremony, and the couple won’t need to move much (or at all) to take their places.
 This is a popular choice because the stand isn’t noticeable until the officiant steps behind it, and the audience will not need to shift their attention to a different location.

-Pro Tip: You should absolutely have a rehearsal.
+Pro Tip: You should absolutely have a wedding rehearsal.
 During the rehearsal, remember that everyone will be wearing different clothes on the wedding day.
-Keep this in mind when you’re choosing where to place the table and candles to accommodate long gowns and bridal trains, theme wedding costumes, robes, or decorative sleeves or shawls.
+Keep this in mind when you’re choosing where to place the table and candles to accommodate long gowns and bridal trains, theme wedding costumes, robes, or decorative sleeves or shawls that might catch fire.
+You should also note how long the ritual takes during the rehearsal, and consider whether or not there’s time to involve other people.
+These small details matter!

 A close up of a man and woman holding small taper candles as they light the unity candle at their wedding reception